beetbox/beets/docs/reference/cli.rst

     beet fields

 Show the item and album metadata fields available for use in :doc:`query` and :doc:`pathformat`.
-Includes any template fields provided by plugins.
+The listing includes any template fields provided by plugins and any flexible attributes you've manually assigned to your items and albums.

 .. _config-cmd: